⚡ Key Takeaways

 💡 Important

-• Limitation of liability clauses in pest control contracts are often unenforceable under Mississippi law
+• Limitation-of-liability clauses in pest control contracts are often unenforceable under Mississippi law when the company's own negligence caused the damage

-• The company's repair estimate is almost always far below the actual cost of proper repairs
+• The company's initial repair estimate is almost always far below what proper structural repair actually costs

-• An independent contractor's estimate and an entomologist's report are critical to establishing true damages
+• An independent contractor's estimate and an independent entomologist's report are critical to establishing the real number

 Don't Accept a Lowball Offer

-If your pest control company offered you a small payment or "free retreatment" after discovering damage, you may be entitled to much more.
-We'll tell you what your case is actually worth.
+If your pest control company offered you a small payment or "free retreatment" after discovering damage, you may be entitled to substantially more.
+We'll evaluate your case for free and tell you honestly where you stand.

 Free Case Evaluation Call (601) 450-1715